 These are primarily two principal types of compliances — internal and external.
 Here are what they mean and their subsets:

-To avoid any negative influence on the organization’s goodwill, startups must obey the rules, laws, and standards established by governmental authorities where they operate.
+To avoid any negative influence on the organization’s goodwill, startups must obey the rules, laws, and standards established by governmental authorities.

 The following are some external compliance rules that companies operating in India must follow: